Eloping In The San Juan Mountains | Planning & Travel Guide (Updated 2026)

 Telluride

-A beautiful scenic 6.5-hour drive from Denver, Telluride is one of the top ski towns in Colorado.
-Home to some of the state’s most epic scenery and activities, Telluride is a top elopement location contender for us when it comes to tying the knot in the San Juan Mountains especially in the fall.
-While there are many breathtaking outdoor locations in Telluride, some of our favorites include Bridal Veil Falls, San Sophia Overlook, Hope Lake, Imogene Pass, and Alta Lakes.
+Telluride is one of the top ski towns in Colorado, so if you really do want to elope in the winter that would be the town we recommend.
+Personally, it’s one of our favorites in the fall!
+Out of the other towns we feel that there are a lot more aspen trees here so naturally it becomes a fall foliage dream.
+While there are many breathtaking outdoor locations in Telluride, some of our favorites include Bridal Veil Falls, San Sophia Overlook, & Imogene Pass..
 Even outside of ski season, Telluride is full of fun activities in Summer and Fall.
 Couples can enjoy local shopping on Main Street, a free gondola ride up to Mountain Village, a day rafting trip along the San Miguel River, an afternoon spent exploring one of the area’s many waterfalls, 4×4 adventures on remote mountain trails in a Jeep, and more!

 Learn more about eloping in Telluride.